 Prepare the pecans:

 Onto a clean surface or cutting board, spread your pecans into an even layer.

-Once your cheese ball is mashed together in a bowl.
-Roughly separate the mixture into two halves.
+Roughly separate the cheese ball mixture into two halves.
 Using a large spatula or your clean hands, scoop one half out and form into a ball.

 Repeat with second cheese ball.

 You can serve the cheese ball immediately or wrap it tightly in plastic wrap and keep in the fridge for up to a week.
 Serve with crackers or chips.

 |Nutrition Facts (per serving)|

 |% Daily Value*|

 |Total Sugars 1g|